Day 1 Arrival at Johannesburg Airport

 Money: Use your money wisely.
 Know the best time to use cash or card — and how to avoid unnecessary fees either way — as well as tipping etiquette, and how shoppers can take advantage of VAT refunds.

 Phones and Technology: Phones and other smart devices can be huge time-savers...or expensive distractions.
-Get Rick's tips for making the best use of technology during your trip, and for calling home (and within Europe) with or without your own phone.
+Get our tips for making the best use of technology during your trip, and for calling home with or without your own phone.

 Packing Light: On your trip you'll meet two kinds of travelers: those who pack light and those who wish they had.